-And let me tell you, when your jar is full of cocoa and natural peanut butter, you won't care what temperature your oats are at all.
+But let me tell you, when your jar is full of chocolate and peanut butter, you won't care what temperature your oats are at all.
 You'll just be reveling in the fact that you feel like you're eating dessert for breakfast and don't feel the slightest bit guilty.

 All those Reese's Peanut Butter Eggs (trees, hearts, pumpkins, etc) you can't stop thinking about are up against this treat.
 They will no longer have power over you because you now know that you can make something that tastes even better than the artificial (but yummy) peanut butter chocolate combination by mixing up this jar of yum.

 You could really use any oats, but I much prefer old-fashioned rolled oats.
 I've tried overnight oats with steel cut oats, and while it works, it's definitely a bit more chewy than I'd like.
 And instant oats end up softer and mushier than I'd like, but if that's all you have on hand, it would work in a pinch.